kristianmandrup/cancan-permits/README.markdown

 Role specific Permits for use with [CanCan](http://github.com/ryanb/cancan) permission system.

-## Update Oct 13
+## Update Oct 14

 Now updated to support multiple ownership startegies so that alternative ORMs can be supported.
 This gem now includes specs that demonstrate how to configure it for use with Active Record, Data Mapper, Mongoid, Mongo Mapper
 Special thanks to Sam (yoda) for the initial inspiration and work to ensure support for Mongoid  :)

+The built in ownership strategies are :default and :string.
+The default strategy can be used for generic models and Active Record, where there is no need of type conversion.
+For some ORMs, like fx Mongoid, there is a need to convert the key (BSON Identifier) to a string for the "comparison" to work, hence the strategy is named :string.

-The generator has also been updated slightly to support this new strategy option as of version 0.2.1.
+The Permits generator has also been updated slightly to support this new strategy option as of version 0.2.1.
-In general, the new Permits API now uses an options hash to replace the old optional request parameter.
+In general, the new Permits API now uses an options hash to replace the previous optional request parameter.
 This design allows for better extensibility in the future if needed.

 ## Install